acceptable-security/xnufuzz2/README.md

 Simply running
 	./xnufuzz2
 Will suffice for running it in normal situations.
 No arguments are currently supported for fuzzing specific syscalls.

+## Credits
+- Brian Smith: Creation of this project & all fuzzing & syscall related code
+- Apple/FreeBSD/CMU: Creation of XNU
+- github.com/bringhurst: Creation of xnufuzz - this inspiration for this project
+- github.com/tanakh: Creation of cmdline.h (in this project named )
+- github.com/nlohmann: Creation of json.hpp